corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/cordapps/key-concepts/key-concepts-transactions.md

 section_menu: corda-5-dev-preview
 ---

-## Overview

-Corda uses a *UTXO* (unspent transaction output) model where every state on the ledger is immutable.
+The Corda 5 Developer Preview uses a *UTXO* (unspent transaction output) model, where every state on the ledger is immutable.
 The ledger evolves over time by applying *transactions*.
 Transactions update the ledger by marking zero or more existing ledger states as historic (the *inputs*), and producing zero or more new ledger states (the *outputs*).
 Transactions represent a single link in the state sequences seen in [States](key-concepts-states.md).